Furimanejo/In-Heat/README.md

 ## How It Works

 #### Controling Devices
-In Heat uses the [Buttplug library] (https://buttplug.io/).
+In Heat uses the [Buttplug library](https://buttplug.io/).
 Buttplug is an open-source standards and software project for controlling intimate hardware, including sex toys, fucking machines, and more.

 In Heat is a Buttplug client and must connect to a Buttplug server to work.